Drinking Water: Groundwater Standards

 Perfluorooctane sulfonic acid (PFOS) is a type of per- and polyfluoroalkyl substances (PFAS).
 PFAS have been used in many industrial and consumer products for their grease, heat, and stain resistant properties.
 Studies have shown that exposure to high levels of PFOS can affect health - potential effects include increased cholesterol levels, decrease antibody response to certain vaccines, and reduced fertility in women.

-*This standard applies to a sum of PFOS, PFOA, FOSA, NEtFOSE, NEtFOSA, and NEtFOSAA.
+for the sum of PFOA, PFOS, FOSA, NEtFOSE, NEtFOSA, NEtFOSAA

 Perfluorotetradecanoic acid (PFTeA)

-The groundwater standards for perfluorotetradecanoic acid (PFTeA) were recommended in Cycle 11 (2020).
+DHS recommended groundwater standards for perfluorotetradecanoic acid (PFTeA) in Cycle 11 (2020), but they were not adopted into administrative rule.**

-• Recommended preventive action limit = 2 µg/L
+• Recommended Preventive Action Limit (Cycle 11) = 2 µg/L

 Perfluorotetradecanoic acid (PFTeA) is a type of per- and polyfluoroalkyl substances (PFAS).
 Studies have shown that exposure to high levels of some PFAS can affect health - potential effects include increased cholesterol levels, decrease antibody response to certain vaccines, and reduced fertility in women.